The Network is accountable to the National CLT Network Board.

 Alison Ward, Wessex Community Assets

 I support CLTs because: they give long term strength to communities through giving local people influence over the things that matter most to them and their community.

 Alison Ward is a social enterprise adviser specialising in advising Community Land Trusts.
 She has worked with Community Land Trusts since 2007 in varying capacities, first of all supporting CLTs through the National CLT Rural Demonstration Programme, then supporting CLTs to set up and successfully run their organisations through the Wessex Community Land Trust Project, which initiated in 2010.
 The Wessex CLT Project supports CLTs in Somerset, Dorset and Devon in all aspects of setting up their CLTs and delivering affordable housing for local people in their communities.

-Alison also supports CLTs to take on new non-housing assets, and is currently working on research to explore how CLTs can be supported on the next stage of their journey and ways in which CLTs can share information.
 Alison holds a degree in English Literature, a Certificate in Management for not-for-profit organisations and an ILM level 5 qualification in Social Enterprise Support.
 In May 2012, the National CLT Conference made an award to the Somerset, Devon and Dorset CLT Project (the former name of the Wessex CLT Project) for "Exceptional support for the sector."
-Alison lives in Exeter with her two young sons.
+Alison lives in Exeter with her family.

 Ian Crawley, Wiltshire CLT

 I support CLTs because: they are a unique way in which local people can help those in their community most in housing need by providing homes owned by their community for ever.